-Bioinformatics is an emerging interdisciplinary field which combines mathematical and computer sciences with biology and/or medicine.
+Bioinformatics is an interdisciplinary field which combines mathematical and computer sciences with biology and/or medicine.
 With the recent advancements in biotechnology, biologists are frequently overloaded with large datasets which need to be stored and analyzed in automated ways.

 Bioinformatics provides the tools to understand complex biological systems ranging from entire ecological systems, to specific human diseases, to cellular and molecular networks.

-Visit their Bioinformatics Program for more information.
+Visit their Bioinformatics Program website for more information.

 Center for Biodiversity Research (CBio)